Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects

 \begin{corollary} (a) If the test statistic $t(\cdot, \cdot)$ is either differential increasing or effect increasing, then for any $\alpha \in (0,1)$, the set $ \{c: p_{\bm{Z}, c\bm{1}} > \alpha, c \in \mathbb{R} \} $ is a $1-\alpha$ confidence set for the maximum individual effect $\tau_{\max}$. (b) If the test statistic is differential increasing, or it is both effect increasing and distribution free, then the confidence set must have the form of $(\underline{c}, \infty)$ or $[\underline{c}, \infty)$ with $\underline{c} = \inf \{c: p_{\bm{Z}, c\bm{1}} > \alpha, c \in \mathbb{R} \}$. \end{corollary}

-The confidence intervals for the maximum effect in Corollary \ref{cor:ci_max_imp_control} can also be thought of as intervals stating where at least some of the individual treatment effects lie, and the more homogeneous the effects are, the more individual effects these intervals will contain.
+The confidence intervals in Corollary \ref{cor:ci_max_imp_control} can also be thought of as intervals stating where at least some of the individual treatment effects lie, and the more homogeneous the effects are, the more individual effects these intervals will contain.